 The Zika virus, a mosquito-borne virus, has been confirmed in several travelers who recently visited Latin America.
-At this time there is one suspected case of imported Zika virus in Broward County.
-The Mosquito Control Section of the Highway and Bridge Maintenance Division is working in conjunction with the Florida Health Department to monitor the suspected case of the virus.
+The Mosquito Control Section of the Highway and Bridge Maintenance Division is working in conjunction with the Florida Health Department to monitor the suspected cases of the virus.
 The Zika virus is carried by the same species of mosquito that we have been targeting over the years.
 In order to reduce the spread of the virus and other diseases, we are continuing to limit the mosquito population around Broward County by spraying areas with reported concentrations of mosquitoes, checking known mosquito breeding sites, treating standing water from recent rain events, and spraying in areas requested by residents.
 To request mosquito spraying, please use the online Mosquito Spray Request Form

 or call 954-765-4062.